April 13, 2022

 In countries around the world, civil society has helped deliver increases in seafood labeling, public vessel tracking, and the release of information on licenses, quotas, and enforcement actions; this coalition will catalyze even greater impact.

-“The Global Transparency Coalition will be the platform and global voice of the many NGOs now working to strategize and harmonize efforts to take transparency to the next level,” Williams said.
+“The Coalition for Fisheries Transparency will be the platform and global voice of the many NGOs now working to strategize and harmonize efforts to take transparency to the next level,” Williams said.
 “Beginning in key target countries and organized around a set of to-be-developed policy principles, this coalition will build an inclusive international community among global transparency leaders, sharing intelligence and resources, and helping secure new support where gaps are identified.
 We are excited to support this effort to elevate and advance fishing transparency at a global scale.”

-Oceana and the Environmental Justice Foundation will be co-leading this new global transparency coalition, in partnership with other NGOs and stakeholders dedicated to expanding solutions to reduce illegal fishing and human rights abuses at sea.
+Oceana and the Environmental Justice Foundation will be co-leading this new coalition, in partnership with other NGOs and stakeholders dedicated to expanding solutions to reduce illegal fishing and human rights abuses at sea.

 Bloomberg Philanthropies’ Vibrant Ocean Initiative partners with and supports Oceana’s work around the globe to restore the ocean and improve the lives of the billions of people that depend on it.
 Bloomberg is also helping to support the Our Ocean Conference, which serves as a launchpad for building a broad-based coalition of governments, civil society, and fishing industry to increase transparency and accountability, give stakeholders an informed voice in fisheries management, and stop IUU fishing and human rights abuses at sea.